 one who will be ruler over Israel,

 from ancient times.”
 (Micah 5:2)

-You will see that they knew the verse that referenced the Christ (= Masih – see here for why these terms are the same) and that this verse refers to him as the ‘ruler’.
-Another passage, well-known to the Jewish experts, was Psalm 2, inspired by Dawood (PBUH) which first introduced the title ‘Christ’ and which said that the ‘Christ’ would be ‘installed as King in Zion” (= Jerusalem or Al Quds) as we see in the passage.
+You will see that they knew the verse that referenced Christ (= Masih – see here for why these terms are the same) and that this verse refers to him as the ‘ruler’.
+Another passage, well-known to Jewish experts, was Psalm 2.
+Psalm 2 was inspired by Dawood (PBUH) which first introduced the title ‘Christ’ and which said that the ‘Christ’ would be ‘installed as King in Zion” (= Jerusalem or Al Quds) as we see in the passage.